Chapter 4:

 Pride is before a crash, and a haughty spirit before stumbling.

-It is better to be lowly in spirit with the meek than to divide riches with the proud.
+It is better to be lowly in spirit [or 'humble'] with the meek than to divide riches with the proud.

 Prov 17:27